Akashraja15/patient_record_management/README.md

 Has per our Indian Medical counsel, Patient has insurance they can claim the insurance at the billing time.

-#Website Built Tools
-1) HTML
-2) Bootstrap
-3) Angular
-4) Node JS

 #Features
 1) Admin Login
 2) New Patient Registration
 3) Patient Login
+4) Patient request the admin to generate the Bill
-4) Bill Provided by the Admin
+5) Bill will be Provided by the Admin
-5) Patient Download and view the bill
+6) Patient Download and view the bill
-6) About us
+7) About us
-7) Contact us
+8) Contact us

 #Admin Functions